Pi-Squared-Inc/vsl-sdk/docs/api/rpc.md

 Currently not implemented

-- Input: the account address to query.
+- Input: the (Ethereum-style) address of the account to query.
 - Returns: a JSON string representing the account's metadata.

 **Parameters**: